hazard-ready/disaster-preparedness/README.md

 -`text` : The explanatory text to be displayed in the relevant section and subsection when the user chooses a location that matches this row's criteria.
 If you put a url in the snugget text, like `http://www.github.com`, we'll automatically make it into a link for you.

 -`image_slideshow_folder` : If this is present, the snugget loader will look for a folder inside an `images` folder at the same level as `snuggets.xlsx` (example: if `snuggets.xlsx` is in `data` and you set this value to `earthquake_photos`, the loader will look for images in `data\images\earthquake_photos`).
-The loader expects to find two things in that folder: images, and a file called `slideshow.csv`.
+The loader expects to find two things in that folder: images, and a file called `slideshow.xlsx`.

-`slideshow.csv` should have two columns: `image` and `caption`. `image` is the filename of the image, and `caption` is whatever you would like the caption for that image to be.
+`slideshow.xlsx` should have two (or more) columns: `image` and `caption`. `image` is the filename of the image, and `caption` is whatever you would like the caption for that image to be.
+If you have multiple languages, add columns for each, e.g. the column for Spanish captions would be named `caption-es`.

 -`video` is the url of a YouTube video that you would like to embed in this snugget.